The tunnel number of all 11 and 12 crossing alternating knots: Bounds on tunnel number

 Next, we generalize a lemma from Lackenby \cite{Lackenby} which gives an upper bound for the tunnel number of clasp Montesinos knots.

 \begin{proposition} Let $ K $ be the clasp Montesinos knot $ M(e; \beta_1/\alpha_1, \dots , \beta_r/\alpha_r) $.
 Then $ t(K) \leq r-2 $. \end{proposition}

 \begin{proof} We follow an argument similar to \cite{Lackenby}.
-We may assume that $ K $ is of the form $ M(0; \beta_1/\alpha_1, \dots \beta_{r-2}/\alpha_{r-2}, 1/2, \beta_r/\alpha_r) $.
-As shown in Figure \ref{fig:rationaltangle}, we can place a tunnel at the center of each rational tangle to collapse it to a point.
+Without loss of generality, we may assume that $ K $ is of the form $ M(0; \beta_1/\alpha_1, \dots, \beta_{r-2}/\alpha_{r-2}, 1/2, \beta_r/\alpha_r) $.
+As shown in Figure \ref{fig:rationaltangle}, we can place a tunnel at the center of each rational tangle to {\em collapse the tangle to a point}.
 Thus, after placing a tunnel in each rational tangle $ \beta_i/\alpha_i $, for $ 1 \leq i \leq r-2 $, we obtain the diagram in the middle of Figure \ref{fig:proof}.
-In this diagram, we can now slide down the outermost arc from the top to the bottom vertex, obtaining the diagram on the right of Figure \ref{fig:proof}.
+In this diagram, we can now slide down the outermost arc from the top to the bottom vertex via ambient isotopy without altering the exterior, obtaining the diagram on the right of Figure \ref{fig:proof}.
 As shown by Lackenby in \cite{Lackenby}, we obtain that $ t(K) \leq r-2 $.
 Note that Lackenby's proof also applies when $ K $ is non-alternating.

 \end{proof}